 You received a notice of "intent to Levy" 30 days ago and you forgot or ignored it.
 Now it's Payday.
 Expecting a check, you open the envelope and find that the IRS has taken most of your money.
 What's left is not enough to pay the rent, car payment, buy groceries, or pay the rest of the bills.
 This action will continue on every check due you, until the tax owed is paid in full.

 We are regularly retained to negotiate the release of IRS wage garnishments by arranging a payment plan.
 The payment plan negotiated by us is always more favorable than any IRS wage garnishment.
 It allows you to receive your whole paycheck without fears of future wage garnishments.

 Unlike the levy which involves intangible assets such as your bank account, a seizure is the taking of physical assets, such as your home or car.
 Seizures usually happen in aggravated cases when someone ignores many requests by the IRS over a long period of time to pay their outstanding taxes.

 When the IRS seizes your assets they want to quickly sell them at auction.
 They often get less than half your assets value, so they often seize everything you own including your home, cars, boats, jewelry, motorcycles, insurance polices, and even your retirement funds.

 We strive to work with clients for whom we can find real tax savings.
 Our offer is to provide you with a Tax Discovery Session to identify mistakes and missed opportunities in your tax preparation that are costing you thousands.

-For $250 we will analyze your last filed tax return, and if you decide to continue with us, this amount will be applied to your first invoice.
-If we can't identify a way to save you money, we will donate $200 to your favorite charity.
+For $350 we will analyze your last filed tax return, and if you decide to continue with us, this amount will be applied to your first invoice.

 Please fill out this form to get started.
 We look forward to working with you to reduce your taxes, save cash, grow your wealth, build your business and achieve your dreams.